eclipse-glsp/glsp-examples/README.md

 - `cd client && yarn && cd ..` (build client)
 - `cd server && mvn clean install && cd ..` (build server)

-## Structure
+## Examples
-- [Minimal Example](https://github.com/eclipse-glsp/glsp-examples/tree/master/minimal): A very simple GLSP Editor for rectangular nodes.
+- [Minimal Example](https://github.com/eclipse-glsp/glsp-examples/tree/master/minimal): A very simple GLSP editor for rectangular nodes.
 This demonstrates the core concepts and basic client-server integration into Theia.

+## More information
 For more information, please visit the [Eclipse GLSP Umbrella repository](https://github.com/eclipse-glsp/glsp) and the [Eclipse GLSP Website](https://www.eclipse.org/glsp/).
 If you have questions, contact us on our [spectrum chat](https://spectrum.chat/glsp/) and have a look at our [communication and support options](https://www.eclipse.org/glsp/contact/).

 ![alt](https://www.eclipse.org/glsp/images/diagramanimated.gif)